Agreements and FAQs

 How does the Registered Reports approach guarantee that researchers have in-principle acceptance before conducting the experiment and analyzing the data?
 Is it totally based on trust between researchers and the journal, or is it trackable?

-Get your in-principle acceptance from the journal prior to requesting access to the wave 1 data.
+Get your in-principle acceptance from the journal prior to requesting access to the data.
 COS relies upon researchers to be ethical with this process and will not police whether the workflow has been followed, however, all preregistrations are time stamped and COS will have a note of the date data links are sent to researchers.

 What do I do if my Registered Report is not accepted with in-principle acceptance?